The Defenders (1961 TV series): Sequel and spin-offs

-A re-envisioned version of the series debuted on the Showtime network in 1997.
+A re-envisioned version of the series aired on the Showtime network in 1997 as a trilogy of television films.
 Still called The Defenders, it featured E. G. Marshall in his original role as Lawrence Preston.
-However, the three Showtime films focused on Beau Bridges as Don Preston, a previously unmentioned second son of Lawrence, and Martha Plimpton as M.J., the daughter of Ken Preston, Robert Reed's character, who is said to have died (as had Reed in 1992).
+However, the three Showtime films focused on Beau Bridges as Don Preston, a previously unmentioned second son of Lawrence, and Martha Plimpton as M.J., the daughter of Ken Preston, who is said to have died (as had Reed in 1992).
 Don and M.J. worked as lawyers and carried on the family legacy.
-However, Marshall died after completion of the second episode ("Choice of Evils").
-Production was halted and the remaining episode, "Taking the First", aired as a movie special in 1998.
+However, Marshall died after the completion of the second episode ("Choice of Evils").
+Production was halted, and the remaining episode, "Taking the First," aired as a movie special in 1998.

 References in other media

 The second season of Mad Men contains an episode named "The Benefactor" that featured a brief clip from The Defenders' episode of the same name.
 In the Mad Men episode, the Sterling Cooper advertising agency is trying to secure sponsors for The Defenders' episode, which contains a plot involving abortion (originally telecast on April 28, 1962), after the regular sponsors pulled out because they claimed the episode (and subject matter) was too controversial.
 The episode also offers a fictional backstory for the episode; that it was written for the third season of the series but rejected by the network for the usage of abortion as a plotline.
 The following season, the writers produced a script that revolved around the theme of cannibalism but the episode was rejected by the director who was assigned to film the episode due to the content.
 The director's refusal led to the network being forced to film the abortion-centric script, which an executive assigned to find advertisers for the show proclaims was the plan all along.

+In his memoir, Randy Barnett, a law professor at Georgetown, credits watching The Defenders as a child as the inspiration for him to enter the legal profession.